Movement Worker. Public Health Researcher.

-For over 10 years, she has worked with healthcare professionals at the University of California, San Francisco and Stanford to promote positive health and biopsychosocial outcomes for communities affected by poverty, incarceration, gentrification, violence, substance use, and mental illness.
-She has consulted numerous researchers in implementing sound research from inception to dissemination.
+For over 10 years, she has worked with healthcare advocates and community leaders at the University of California, San Francisco and Stanford to promote positive health and biopsychosocial outcomes for communities targeted by systems of oppression—impacted by incarceration, gentrification, poverty, houselessness, violence, substance use, mental health struggles, and lack of quality education and healthcare.
+She has consulted numerous researchers in implementing people-centered research from inception to dissemination.

-After receiving her degree in Psychology (cum laude) at the University of San Francisco, Jacqueline married her love of the arts with public health to develop culturally sensitive programs for in-risk and justice-involved youth and transitional age youth called, Queens & Kings Rising: Telling Your Story & Embracing Your Power to Be Your Greatest Self, which employs expressive arts, critical resistance pedagogy, and community building to propel the youth to reclaim their power in all aspects of life—honoring their rightful place as royalty.
-Another program she built, addresses healing and coping mechanisms for recently incarcerated adults facing anger issues in Recondition Yo’ Mind to Preserve Yo’ Soul & Protect Yo’ Peace, which encompasses motivational interviewing, cognitive behavioral therapy, and expressive arts to identify, combat, and resolve triggers that lead to aggressive emotion and behavior.
+After receiving her degree in Psychology (cum laude) at the University of San Francisco, Jacqueline married her love of the arts with public health to develop healing-centered programs for oppressed youth and transitional age youth called, Royalty Rising: Telling Your Story & Embracing Your Power to Be Your Greatest Self, which employs expressive arts, critical resistance pedagogy, and community building to nurture sacred spaces for the youth to rise in their agency to do more than survive, but thrive in every aspect of life.
+Another program she built—addresses healing and coping mechanisms for recently incarcerated adults facing anger issues in Recondition Yo’ Mind to Preserve Yo’ Soul & Protect Yo’ Peace, which encompasses motivational interviewing, cognitive behavioral therapy, and expressive arts to identify, combat, and resolve triggers and conflict that lead to harmful behavior.

-As a personification of advocacy and champion of cultural equity, Jacqueline recognizes the immense vitality of communities subjected to systemic forces of hate, and how the integration of the arts, spirituality, health, science, and community are powerful disrupters to pathways of harm.
-She has vowed her life to be a beacon of educated hope, service, and upward change—fighting for the rights for marginalized communities to thrive.
+As a personification of advocacy and champion of cultural equity, Jacqueline recognizes the immense vitality of communities subjected to systemic oppression, and how the integration of the arts, spirituality, health, science, and community are powerful disrupters to pathways of harm.
+She has committed her life to be a beacon of educated hope, service, and positive social change—fighting for the dignity of oppressed communities, all living life, and Mama Earth.